 How did Jesus preach the law?

 Preaching the red letters of Jesus is a bit like drinking whatever you find in the laundry.
-If you’re not paying attention – if you fail to distinguish His life-giving words of grace from His death-dealing words of law – then you could really do some damage.
-Don’t believe me?
-Then consider these red letters:
+Fail to distinguish his life-giving words of grace from his death-dealing words of law, and you could do some damage.
+Consider these red letters:

 The law is not for you